 Comment: The dock materials are metal and floats that are designed for water-related use.
 These materials are resistant to flood damage.
-The dock is seasonal and it and the access ramp will be removed during winter months when flooding is most likely to occur.
+The dock is and access ramp are designed to float and the piling are taller than the base flood elevation.